Royal Arena: Notable events

 On 26 September 2016, Metallica announced via their blog that they will be "the first event ever held" at the new arena.
 Their shows are scheduled for the first week of February 2017.
 The Weeknd performed at the arena as part of his Starboy: Legend of the Fall Tour on 20 February 2017.

 The 2017 European Short Course Swimming Championships was the first major sporting event in the arena, with a capacity of circa 12,500.
 The arena was one of two arenas (the other being Jyske Bank Boxen) to host the 2018 IIHF World Championship.
 The Royal Arena was one of eight venues in Denmark and Germany to host the 2019 World Men's Handball Championship.
 It was also used for the 2018 Spring European League of Legends Championship Series third-place decider and finals on 7 April 2018, and 8 April 2018, respectively.

 On 28 September 2019, the arena hosted Denmark's first UFC event, UFC Fight Night: Hermansson vs. Cannonier.

-It was announced that the Royal Arena would host the 2021 World Artistic Gymnastics Championships from 18 to 24 October 2021, before the Danish Gymnastics Federation withdrew from hosting in July 2020.
-It will be one of eleven venues in Croatia, Denmark and Norway for the 2025 World Men's Handball Championship.

 Since 2017, the arena has regularly hosted Counter-Strike: Global Offensive tournaments organized by BLAST Pro Series (now BLAST Premier as of 2020).
-The Royal Arena will host the first Counter-Strike 2 Major tournament in March 2024 with PGL Major Copenhagen 2024 and Dota 2 premier annual tournament The International in September 2024.
+The Royal Arena hosted the first Counter-Strike 2 Major tournament in March 2024 with PGL Major Copenhagen 2024 and Dota 2 premier annual tournament The International in September 2024.